Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_tracker_footstep_time                   15      // The amount of time players' footsteps should show to the tracker before fading.
-Set to 0 to disable ttt_tracker_footstep_color                  1       // Whether players' footsteps should have different colors ttt_tracker_credits_starting                1       // The number of credits a tracker should start with
+Set to 0 to disable ttt_tracker_footstep_color                  1       // Whether players' footsteps should have different colors ttt_tracker_credits_starting                1       // The number of credits a tracker should start with ttt_tracker_radar_loadout                   0       // Whether the Tracker should get the tracking radar automatically for free.
+Server or round must be restarted for changes to take effect

 // Medium
 ttt_medium_spirit_color                     1       // Whether players' spirits should have different colors